 Because the work we do, no matter whether we’ll work for a company or for ourselves, will still be work.
 And a lot of times it will feel quite boring.

-I really love the articles by James Clear.
-If you still haven’t read anything he have written, make sure to check this site: JamesClear.com
+- I really love the articles by James Clear.
+If you still haven’t read anything he has written, make sure to check this site: JamesClear.com

-I lost count how many sites I’ve abandoned throughout the years.
-Probably 5.
-I put a lot of work for around a year and then suddenly, I have this cool new idea that seems “way better” than what I’m currently doing.
+- I lost count of how many sites I’ve abandoned throughout the years.
+Probably 7.
+I put in a lot of work for around a year and then suddenly, I have this cool new idea that seems “way better” than what I’m currently doing.
 What a waste of time.